I-80 Green River Tunnel crash quick facts

 There are two tunnels, eastbound and westbound, that are roughly 1,200 feet long each, with two lanes in each direction.
 Normal lane widths in the tunnel are 12 ft.
 The tunnels opened in 1966.

-WYDOT engineers are confident in the structural integrity of the eastbound tunnel and its ability to carry traffic again once the westbound crash scene is cleared.
+WYDOT engineers are confident in the structural integrity of the eastbound tunnel and its ability to carry traffic.
 The area is geologically sound, with no risk of catastrophic collapse in either tunnel.
-There is damage to the 1 ft 3 inch reinforced concrete liner and electrical lighting system within the tunnel.
+There is damage to the 1 ft 3 inch reinforced concrete liner and electrical lighting system within the westbound tunnel.